Wolfgang Puck

 One secret some chefs use for intensifying flavors can actually be found on the counters or shelves of many home kitchens: a pressure cooker.
 Cooking quickly under high pressure magically concentrates the flavors of ingredients, producing memorable tastes in just minutes.

-So, on a cold winter evening when you suddenly feel the need for a comforting soup, you can simply and quickly put together my pressure-cooker minestrone.
-The version I share here gains extra heartiness from brown rice and lentils in place of the pasta many people associate with minestrone.
+So, on a cold winter evening when you suddenly feel the need for a comforting soup, you can simply and quickly put together my pressure-cooker minestrone soup with brown rice and lentils.
 Feel free to substitute onions for the leeks and to swap out the other fresh vegetables for whatever fresh favorites you find in your market.
 Just be sure to cut the vegetables into pieces of uniform size, so they cook evenly.

 Thanks to the way the pressure cooker intensifies flavors and keeps them all locked inside the pot, you don't even need broth for the soup.
 Fresh water will do fine, though you shouldn't hesitate to use canned vegetable or chicken broth if you prefer.